audioclassify/CedarAlert/README.md

 Alerts are sent upon recognition of 'fire', 'person', 'bicycle', and 'bear', although the COCO dataset recognizes 80 classes of objects.
 The alert conditions can be changed in the 'run()' code.

-All object recognition events and alert conditions are logged in a log file and SQLite3 database by default.
+All object recognition events, alert conditions, and images with no objects detected are logged into a JSON based log file and SQLite3 database by default.

 In order to avoid too many alerts in a short period of time, alerts are sent no more frequently that 15 minutes, as defined by 'cedar_alert_seconds'.
 The Amcrest security cameras have a free Android and iOS app, so the video streams from the cameras can be viewed in real-time whenever an alert is received.